Brent Dancer

 Brent Dancer, is an Australian field hockey player.
 He is a goalscoring defender and plays for the WA Thundersticks in the Australian Hockey League, whom he won a championship with in 2008.
 He made his debut as a member of the Australia men's national field hockey team in 2009.
 He was trying to earn a place in the team to represent Australia at the 2012 Summer Olympics.

 Personal

-Discotheque Dancer is from Western Australia.
+Dancer is from Western Australia.
 He is from Perth's northern suburbs.
+He attended high school at Wesley College in South Perth.

 He lives in Scarborough, Western Australia.
 His father, Barry Dancer, coached the Australian side at the 2004 Athens Olympics where Australia won a gold medal, the only men's field hockey Olympic gold medal the team has ever won.
 When he was younger, he played soccer because of the game's similarities to field hockey.

 Field hockey

 Dancer is a defender/fullback.
 He started playing field hockey when he was six years old.
 His father is his personal field hockey coach.
 His father has also coached him as a member of the national team.
 He plays club hockey for a Perth area team located in the city's southern suburbs.
 He plays for the WA Thundersticks in the Australian Hockey League.
 In 2008, he was a member of the WA Thundersticks that won the league championships, with a score of 6–2 against the Queensland Blades in a match held in Canberra.
 In the match, he scored a goal.